 Penofin Penetrating Oil Finish can meet the needs of hardwood in fiber protection, penetration, stabilizing, and nourishment.

 Important Note: Testing for Exotic Hardwood Deck Stains

 Exotic hardwoods such as IPE are extremely dense and difficult to penetrate.
 These wood types when stained, will always fade faster the other woods such as Cedar, Redwood, and Pine.
 Testing will be changed to 1 year instead of 2 years for exotic hardwoods.

 – Beautiful!
 Penofin has traditionally produced some of the nicest finishes and the Penofin Exotic Hardwood Stain does not disappoint.
 The mahogany wood has a deep richness to it when the Penofin was applied.

 Preventing UV Graying at 1 Year Mark: 4

-– The Penofin Exotic Wood Stain only retained 40% of it’s color after the year period.
+– The Penofin Exotic Wood Stain only retained 40% of its color after the year period.
 As mentioned previously we only test exotic hardwoods for 1 year.
 Penofin suggests that the stain should be reapplied every 3-6 months for exotic hardwoods.
-This seems a but much but if you have the time then it would make sense to reapply twice a year.
+This seems a bit much but if you have the time then it would make sense to reapply twice a year.